bitrix24/b24restdocs/api-reference/catalog/product/index.md

 > Scope: [`catalog`](../../scopes/permissions.md)
 >
-> Who can perform the method: administrator
+> Who can execute the method: administrator

 Methods for working with products in the trade catalog: